B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

   option to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).

-- Identification of the distinct CDSs. chewBBACA stores information about each distinct CDS and the genomes that contain those CDSs.
+- Identification of the distinct CDSs (chewBBACA stores information about the distinct CDSs and the genomes that contain those CDSs).

 - Exclusion of the CDSs smaller than the value passed to the ``--l`` parameter (default: 201).

-- CDS translation.
-This step identifies and removes CDSs that contain ambiguous bases.
+- CDS translation (This step identifies and excludes CDSs that contain ambiguous bases).

-- Identification of distinct translated CDSs.
+- Identification of distinct proteins (chewBBACA stores information about distinct proteins and the list of distinct CDSs that encode those proteins).

 - Minimizer-based clustering.
+The distinct proteins are sorted in order of decreasing length and clustered based on the percentage of shared distinct minimizers (default >= 20%).
+The first protein is chosen as representative of the first cluster and a new cluster is defined each time a protein cannot be added to any of the previously defined clusters based on the percentage of minimizers shared with the cluster repsentatives.

-- Exclude CDSs that share >=90% minimizers with cluster representatives.
+- Exclude proteins that share >=90% minimizers with cluster representatives (we assume that these sequences represent alleles for the same gene and only keep one representative per gene).

-- Exclude CDSs that share >=90% minimizers with other CDSs in the same cluster of equal or greater length.
+- Exclude proteins that share >=90% minimizers with other proteins in the same cluster (a cluster might include sequences from multiple genes and we want to keep only one representative sequence per gene).

-- Align CDSs in each cluster with BLASTp to select a set of representative CDSs per cluster.
+- Align proteins in each cluster with BLASTp to select a set of representative proteins per cluster.

-- Align all sleected representative with BALSTp to identify and remove representative CDSs highly similar to other representative CDSs.
+- Align the selected representatives for all clusters with BLASTp to identify and exclude representative proteins that are highly similar (default: BLAST Score Ratio >= 0.6) to other representative proteins.
+  The remaining set of proteins is not considered highly similar based on the clustering or alignment approach and constitutes the schema seed.

-- Creation of the schema directory structure with one FASTA file per representative CDS selected by the schema creation process.
+- Create the schema seed directory structure with one FASTA file per representative CDS (proteins are converted back into DNA).
+The schema seed can be used to perform allele calling.

 .. image::